 Entry-level jobs are roles that typically require less responsibility and experience.
 But have your career goals in mind too – entry level jobs can be a great stepping stone.

-If pay is an important factor, here are the 10 highest paying entry-level jobs (external website) you could consider.
+If pay is an important factor, the Glassdoor website lists the 10 highest paying entry-level jobs you could consider.

-The first step is to talk to your school, college, sixth form or institution’s careers service.
+The first step is to talk to your school, college or sixth form careers service.
 The staff will be happy to help you through every step of the job search process.
 Often they’ll have links to local employers who are looking for students like you and provide advice on your application.

 2. Register on the top 10 job sites